 Others, however, may limit such data and insights to key managers or executives.

-From a strategic perspective, companies need to structure their entire organisations to take advantage of the rise in CEM.
-A good way to structure a company’s CEM programme is to break it down into six key components as suggested by Customer Think (see diagram below).
+From a strategic perspective, companies need to structure their entire organisations to take advantage of the rise in CXM.
+A good way to structure a company’s CXM programme is to break it down into six key components as suggested by Customer Think (see diagram below).

 Customer Experience Management Framework (courtesy of Customer Think)

-From the diagram above, we can see that there are six key elements to a CEM programme framework:
+From the diagram above, we can see that there are six key elements to a CXM programme framework:

 Last, but certainly not least, the impact of your customer experience initiatives needs to be measured.

 Traditionally, customer experience measurements cover KPIs like the Net Promoter Score (NPS), Customer Satisfaction Index (CSI) and or primitive measures of complaints versus compliments.
 While these are useful for measuring the actual customer journey, they do not correlate directly to bottom line revenues.